Ueno Kōen, or Ueno Park, was the first

 The park occupies the former site of the Kan'ei-ji Temple.
-The Tokugawa shōguns built the temple to guard Edo Castle against the unlucky direction of north-east.
+The Tokugawa shōguns built the temple to guard Edo Castle against threats from the unlucky direction of north-east.

 Now it's a pleasant place to visit, with museums, temples, shrines, and flowering trees.

 Ueno Station is a major commuter hub.
 It has traditionally been the main terminal for long-distance trains from Tōkyō to northern Japan.
 Now the Shinkansen lines continue south to Tōkyō Station, a little further toward the center of the city.
 However, six Shinkansen lines still call here.
 Other JR lines also serve Ueno Station.